-Are you looking for a cost-effective way to transport your product throughout the manufacturing and sales funnel?
-Intermodal shipping is a popular option in the United States thanks to its flexibility, convenience, and affordability.
+Are you searching for a cost-effective way to transport your products throughout the manufacturing and sales funnel?
+Intermodal shipping is a popular and versatile choice in the United States, offering flexibility, convenience, and affordability for businesses of all sizes.

 What is Intermodal Shipping?

-Intermodal shipping is a freight shipping method utilizing two transport methods: truck and rail.
-Each year, about 25 million containers are transported using this method of shipping.
+Intermodal shipping is a freight transportation method that combines two modes of transport: truck and rail.
+Approximately 25 million containers are transported annually using this innovative shipping approach.

 Why Use Intermodal Shipping?